 It seems a great deal of marketers are giving up before they ever start – daunted by the time and effort it requires to create and implement new initiatives.

-Too much focus remains on one-off, ad-hoc personalization efforts, rather than an ongoing conversation with the customer.
+Too much focus remains on one-off, ad-hoc personalisation efforts, rather than an ongoing conversation with the customer.
 A healthy and effective relationship is based on recurrence and consistency rather than random or one-off communications.
 An engaged customer is more receptive to any specific approach, and every point of contact with the customer – even those that have the potential for creating friction – is an opportunity for wowing your customers.

-A somewhat more adventurous area of personalization is social.
-Here, the data used to personalize the experience is drawn primarily from customers’ social graph rather than personal data held in enterprise systems by the brand.
+A somewhat more adventurous area of personalisation is social.
+Here, the data used to personalise the experience is drawn primarily from customers’ social graph rather than personal data held in enterprise systems by the brand.
 This opens up opportunities to engage customers on a very personal, but marketers should beware of the “creep factor” and make sure that any use of personal data is explicitly approved by the customer using an opt-in.
 Otherwise, the attempt to get personal may backfire terribly.

 Whether attempting to acquire new customers or retain existing ones, any single attempt to engage the customer will benefit from the existence of a relationship.
 Think about the relationship between company and customer as you would of one between two people.
 Are you more likely to pick up to the phone when somebody who is a consistent presence in your life and who wished you a happy birthday last month calls or when somebody you haven’t heard from since the last time they needed something from you does?
 Exactly.